eboursier/eboursier.github.io/_pages/about.md

   - /about.html
 ---

-Since October 2021, I am a postdoc in the [Theory of Machine Learning Lab](https://www.epfl.ch/labs/tml/) at EPFL with [Nicolas Flammarion](https://people.epfl.ch/nicolas.flammarion).
-I am currently focusing on multitask/meta-learning and also trying to provide theoretical insights on the empirical success of neural networks.
+Since April 2023, I am a researcher in the [CELESTE](https://www.inria.fr/en/celeste) team of [INRIA Paris-Saclay](https://www.inria.fr/en/inria-saclay-centre), located in the [Laboratoire Mathématique d'Orsay](https://www.imo.universite-paris-saclay.fr/fr/).
+I am working on different aspects of the theory of machine learning, including decentralised (online) learning, meta-learning and the theoretical understanding of neural networks.

-Starting April 1st 2023, I will be a researcher in the [CELESTE](https://www.inria.fr/en/celeste) team of [INRIA Paris-Saclay](https://www.inria.fr/en/inria-saclay-centre), located in the [Laboratoire Mathématique d'Orsay](https://www.imo.universite-paris-saclay.fr/fr/).
-There, I will mostly continue my different works on decentralised (online) learning, meta-learning and the theoretical understanding of neural networks.
+Before that, I was a postdoc in the [Theory of Machine Learning Lab](https://www.epfl.ch/labs/tml/) at EPFL with [Nicolas Flammarion](https://people.epfl.ch/nicolas.flammarion), mainly focusing on multitask/meta-learning and the theoretical study of neural networks.

-Before that, I completed a PhD at ENS Paris-Saclay, started in September 2018 under the supervision of [Vianney Perchet](https://sites.google.com/site/vianneyperchet/) and entitled "Statistical Learning in a strategical environment".
+In 2021, I completed a PhD at ENS Paris-Saclay, started in September 2018 under the supervision of [Vianney Perchet](https://sites.google.com/site/vianneyperchet/) and entitled "Statistical Learning in a strategical environment".
 I studied multi-agent learning, combining (online) learning with game theoretical tools.
 In particular, I mainly focused on the problem of Multiplayer Multi-armed bandits, but I also worked on other bandits related problems, Social Learning and Utility/Privacy trade-off.

 Prior to my PhD, I got an engineering degree from Ecole Polytechnique and a Master in Machine Learning and Computer Vision (MVA) at ENS Paris-Saclay.